aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/manage-presentation/examine-presentation/_index.md

 ---

-Aspose.Slides for Java allows you to examine a presentation to find out its properties and understand its behavior.
+title: Aspose.Slides for Android via Java allows you to examine a presentation to find out its properties and understand its behavior.

 {{% alert title="Info" color="info" %}}